naim195/etch-a-sketch/README.md

 # etch-a-sketch
-etch-a-sketch from the odin project
+etch-a-sketch from the odin project.
-#my second endeavour in HTML,CSS.
+My second endeavour in HTML,CSS.